uniphil/starter/_posts/2014-04-06-sycnchronizing-opendatake.md

 Once a match is found, and the official_name recorded in tags, the result is [submitted to OSM](http://www.openstreetmap.org/node/1875796685).
 You can see [all the schools processed so far in OverPass](http://overpass-turbo.eu/s/2ZM).

+So far so good.
+We'll continue on the process of matching, and then next, write another python script to build a GeoJSON file containing both data sets, based on the matching identifier in OSM.

+On the OpenDataKE side, left wondering why the geolocations differ from OSM.
+The difference does not seem to be in a consistent direction or distance, so projection issues are unlikely.
+Would be excellent to learn more about the background and methodology of these school data sets.
+Though collected way back in 2007, I have heard that this was part of USAID project.
+Anyone with any ideas or connections here, would love to hear more from you.